What does the CIC do?

 What would be expected of me as a CIC member?

 CIC members are expected to attend CIC meetings, functions, and events.
-This includes the CIC’s bimonthly meetings, which occur on Tuesday evenings at rotating locations around Multnomah County.
-CIC members are also expected to participate in an annual retreat, which takes place on a Saturday in July, and serve on at least one subcommittee per term.
+This includes the CIC’s meetings that are held on Tuesday evenings, every other month.
+Currently all CIC meetings are being held virtually due to the COVID-19 pandemic.
+Once in person meetings resume, meetings will be held at rotating locations around Multnomah County.
+CIC members are also expected to participate in an annual retreat, which will take place virtually in September 2021, and serve on at least one subcommittee per 3 year term.

 CIC members are County public officials, and are expected to comply with the County’s personnel policies and State ethics laws.